In brief:

 Again, this information can typically be found in a state Secretary of State portal.
 It’s also not a bad idea to validate this information by checking it against what a tax agency, such as the IRS, has on file.

-Easiest method for how to check if a company is legitimate in USA
+Easiest method for how to find out if a business is legit in the U.S.

 A lot of information required for how to check if a company is legit can be found in official government databases, through public information requests, in other public records, or directly from the company.
 However, this information can take time and money to access through official channels.
 And if it’s sourced from unofficial places, the information could be incomplete or unreliable.